hendrixcosta/openacademy/openacademy/README.rst

 Installation
 ============

-To install this module, you need to:
+To install this module, you need to: asd

 #.
 Do this ...